 It shows whether forecast rain will be enough to increase river flow, and how this will compare to normal flow for this time of the year.

 The Bureau's of Meteorology's overview of Australia's climate for the previous year, covering rainfall, temperature and significant events.

 This site shows global weather and climate information:

-- indices such as: Madden-Julian Oscillation (MJO), El Niño - Southern Oscillation (ENSO), blocking and storm tracks
+- daily temperature and rainfall, and indices such as: Madden-Julian Oscillation (MJO), El Niño - Southern Oscillation (ENSO), blocking and storm tracks

 JRegistry Object ( [data:protected] => stdClass Object ( [pathwaypage] => 0 [pathwaytype] => 0 [tabledisplayscale] => 0 [tabledisplaycost] => 0 [tabledisplaytopic] => 0 [tabledisplaymember] => 0 [tablesubpagetitle] => Page ) )